 The Tensift observatory allows to characterize the functioning of this semi-arid hydrosystem, in order to provide management tools for the territories and also to predict the evolution of water resources under different scenarios of global change.
 The scientific objectives are:

 - To model hydrological processes, based on the complementarity between field observation and satellite image, in order to estimate the resource (snow dynamics and evapotranspiration in mountain and the contribution to flow and recharge of aquifers; functioning and water consumption of irrigated corps in the plains),

 - To spatialize indicators of land surface functioning and to analyze their spatial and temporal variability for the understanding of the continental water cycle and the vulnerability of Mediterranean ecosystems.

 Sites and measured variables

-Additional measurements of river flows, piezometry and irrigation volumes are available via our local partners.
-The intensive sites measure water and energy flows related to the soil-plant-atmosphere system, complemented by vegetation observations (biomass, Leaf Area Index, leaf potential, etc.) Finally, land use observation campaigns are regularly carried out in the plain
+Additional measurements of river flows, piezometry and irrigation volumes are available via local partners.
+The intensive sites measure water and energy flows related to the soil-plant-atmosphere system, complemented by vegetation observations (biomass, Leaf Area Index, leaf potential, etc.).
+Finally, land use observation campaigns are regularly carried out in the plain.

 Partners and further information